ACME-CHiLL3R/ACME_TNT/README.md

-# ACME_TNT
+# ACME_TNT - for Exile
 >Terrible Nuke Territory - This script bombs randomized or static locations on your map.
 ***
 First of all
 ### CREDITS